Newbury Building Society

 5. If you have deliberately or with gross negligence failed to comply with your obligations in relation to security details or your passbook or any other personalised security features relating to your account, you may be liable for all losses relating to transactions up to the date you notify us in accordance with Condition 6.

-7. Subject to Conditions 13.1 to 13.6 inclusive and 14, we will refund to your account the amount of an unauthorised transaction by close of business on the following business day after you notify us.
+7. Subject to Conditions 13.1 to 13.6 inclusive and Conditions 14 and 16, we will refund to your account the amount of an unauthorised transaction by close of business on the following business day after you notify us.

 8. If we make a refund and then discover that you did authorise the transaction or are otherwise liable, we may reverse the refund.
 We will notify you before we do this.